 You must be able to read and write English at a scientific level.Selection process

 After the application deadline the admissions committee will go through all the applications and select the course participants.
 Applicants are encouraged to put energy and care into the motivation-section of the online application, as this is the main selection criteria.

 If you have not completed your bachelor degree on date of application, you must upload relevant documentation on how far you have reached in your studies at this point (credit wise etc.) as well as an account (signed by a Study Secretary or other authority) of how far you will have reached by summer, proving this is equivalent to a bachelor's degree.

-Through a combination of lectures, discussions, and field visits, the participants will be introduced to inter-disciplinary, research-based and solution-oriented approaches to the public health challenges of urbanisation.
+Through a combination of individual preparation, face to face lectures, discussions, and field visits, the participants will be introduced to inter-disciplinary, research-based and solution-oriented approaches to the public health challenges of urbanisation.
 Examples will be provided from urban settings around the world while a selected location in Copenhagen will serve as the common real-life case for group work.

-Lectures, field visits, and group work will be facilitated by a mix of researchers from different faculties at the University of Copenhagen supported by experts from the School of Architecture, the Municipality of Copenhagen, the Copenhagen utility company HOFOR, and international organisations.
+Lectures, field visits, and group work will be facilitated by a mix of researchers from different faculties at the University of Copenhagen supported by experts from the School of Architecture in Copenhagen, the Municipality of Copenhagen, the Copenhagen utility company HOFOR, and a selection of local and international companies and organisations.